AditiNankar/class_project_4/README.md

 # **Scope Report: Machine Learning Classification of Stars, Quasars, and Galaxies Using SDSS Data**

 ## **1. Project Overview**
 This project aims to develop a machine learning model that accurately classifies stars, quasars, and galaxies using data from the Sloan Digital Sky Survey (SDSS).
-By leveraging classification algorithms and data visualization techniques, we seek to identify key distinguishing features of these celestial objects, contributing to astrophysical research and enhancing automated classification methods.
+By leveraging linear regression algorithms and data visualization techniques, we seek to identify key distinguishing features of these celestial objects, contributing to astrophysical research and enhancing automated classification methods.

 ## **2. Research Objectives**
 - Develop a machine learning model for classifying celestial objects.